TABLE OF CONTENTS

 Small Business Tax Help Options

 Small business owners take a variety of approaches to tax preparation.
-They range from manual methods to using automated tools to hiring professional advisors.
+They range from manual methods to using automated tools to hiring professional advisers.

 This method makes it easy to lose important paperwork and hard to find the information you need, increasing your risk of making mistakes or missing out on important tax breaks.
 Unfortunately, many small business owners resort to this method by default because it offers the path of least resistance for those seeking to avoid the perceived chore of systematic bookkeeping.